coder52/My-Deep-Learning-Course-Works-Udacity-/README.md

 * **2_1.** fully-connected neural networks with PyTorch for Fashion-MNIST
 * **2_2.** Save model, load model and accuracy calculation with Fashion-MNIST
 * **3.** Introduction to Transfer Learning with DenseNet
+* **4.** CNN with Cifar10(Split the training data into a training and validation set, convolutional and pooling layers in CNN, save model if validation loss has decreased, and some visualization methods )